GeethuEbby/weather-based-ride-suggestions/README.md

 With elbow method, k=7 is chosen and K means clustering is used to cluster. ‘cluster_label’ column contains the labelled cluster number for each row.
 The clustered data frame is merged with the original data frame and assigned to clustered_edges_df.

 ![Data Flow Diagram](https://github.com/GeethuEbby/weather-based-ride-suggestions/blob/ef84b0f090e248679e2caa58b293395b09c938b8/Cluster.jpg)

+For all further development purpose, cluster 1 is chosen as area of interest.
+The emission_df data frame (which contains the vehicle information) and fcdgeoTime_df data frame (which contains the traveller information) is merged and reassigned to new variables to based on laneId and edgeId, with clustered_edges_df.
+This is to get the cluster and location information for the vehicles and travellers.